TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 Our point of emphasis:-

-➡️ **We've optimised for scalability, fault tolerance, security and performance across all components**
+➡️ **We've optimised for non-functional aspects &rarr; scalability and performance throughout.**

 </br>